jpgmv1998/reproducible_paper_template/README.md

 * In Tools > Project Options... > Sweave > select `pdfLaTeX` for Typset LaTeX.
 To render .tex and .Rmd files as tested in this template.

+* Eventually...
+  * all .gitignore files should be carefully adjusted to avoid commiting unnecessary files (e.g., large data files);
+  * the LICENSE.txt should be revised;
+  * the `code/setup.R` R file should be adjusted changing the packages of interest and selecting the reference date;
-* Eventually, all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name accordingly or deleting from your project.
+  * all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name and header informations accordingly or deleting from your project;
+  * the README.md and README.htlm files should be substituted by a new README file detailing how to replicate the paper, following the _template_README_replicationPackage.md file.

 ## Template Features